 - Walmart cost America an estimated 196,000 jobs – mainly manufacturing jobs – between 2001 and 2006 as a result of the company’s imports from China.

 - Walmart workers average just $8.81 hour.
-This translates to annual pay of $15,576, based upon Walmart’s full-time status of 34 hours per week.
-This is less than 70% of the poverty line for a family of four.
+This translates to annual pay of $15,576, based on Walmart’s definition of full-time.
+This is less than two-thirds of the poverty line for a family of four, and well below what most families actually need to get by.

-- Last year, Walmart slashed already meager health benefits, leaving more workers uninsured.
+- Last year, Walmart slashed already meager health benefits again, dropping health insurance for new hires working less than 30 hours a week and leaving more workers uninsured.

-- Taxpayers Subsidize Walmart’s Low Wages and Poor Benefits – In many states across the country, Walmart is the employer with the largest number of employees and dependents using taxpayer-funded health insurance programs.
+- In many of the states across the country that release such information, Walmart is the employer with the largest number of employees and dependents using taxpayer-funded health insurance programs.
+A few examples:

 - In Arizona, according to data released by the state in 2005, the company had more 2,700 employees on the state-funded plan.